-- I. HFE C282Y and H63D genotyping (81256) to establish a diagnosis of hereditary hemochromatosis is considered medically necessary when: - A. The member/enrollee has abnormal serum iron indices (e.g., elevated serum transferrin-iron saturation and/or elevated serum ferritin concentration, indicating iron overload), OR - B. The member/enrollee has a first-degree relative with a diagnosis of hereditary hemochromatosis. - II.
-HFE C282Y and H63D genotyping (81256) to screen for hereditary hemochromatosis in the general population is considered investigational for all other indications.
+- I. HFE C282Y and H63D genotyping (81256) to establish a diagnosis of hereditary hemochromatosis is considered medically necessary when: - A. The member/enrollee has abnormal serum iron indices (e.g., elevated serum transferrin-iron saturation and/or elevated serum ferritin concentration, indicating iron overload), OR

+- B. The member/enrollee has a first-degree relative with a diagnosis of hereditary hemochromatosis. - II.
+HFE C282Y and H63D genotyping (81256) to establish a diagnosis of hereditary hemochromatosis is considered investigational for all other indications, including general population screening for hereditary hemochromatosis.